 We work with a local partner that has big experience in marine conservation.
 The mission is to save the ocean and the coral reef for the future generations.

 How do I book a trip?

 You can book your trip with Volunteer Travels by calling us on (+46) 08-23 93 00 or by booking through our website www.volunteertravels.com by clicking on “Book a trip”.
 You can also email us on email@example.com.
 When you have registered yourself we will send you an invoice with a registration fee of £200.00.
 The registration fee is later incorporated into the trip price and the amount is then deducted from your final invoice.
 When you have paid the registration fee you are formally registered.
 You will then receive preparatory information from us in good time to plan your trip.
-On this project you need to pay 50% at least three months before departure and the rest one month before departure.
+On this project you need to pay the total amount at least one month before departure.
 It is non refundable.

 The project staff will meet you at the airport at Bahamas and together with them you will get a transport to the house you will stay in.
 During your first day at the project you will get an introduction with information about the daily work, the surroundings aswell as other important advices about your stay.
 At this project you will get to know welcoming, engaged and open staff that look forward to share their passion about coral reefs and marine wildlife and conservation.

 You will live together with other volunteers in a colourful traditional Bahamian house at the beach.
 You will meet volunteers from all the corners of the world.
 An amazing oppertunity for cultural exchange between different nationalities and a fellowship of new friends.
 In each room 4-6 volunteers live together and are seperated by gender.
 You cook food together and three meals a day is included.
 A short walk away there is a shop whit snacks and other things you might like to buy.